-NYC Trying To Shutter Frum Community Matzah Bakeries
+NYC Trying To Shutter Jewish Community Matzah Bakeries

-A new controversial New York City environmental regulation that would go into effect during Pesach this month would threaten Brooklyn’s beloved matzah bakeries.
+A new controversial New York City environmental regulation that went into effect, would threaten Brooklyn’s beloved matzah bakeries for Pesach.

-The new rule introduced a few months ago by the NYC Department of Environmental Protection would require coal and wood-fire pizza stores and eateries—including matzah bakeries—to install a very costly emission control system to cut their smoke pollutants by 75%.
+The new rule introduced by the NYC Department of Environmental Protection requires coal and wood-fire pizza stores and eateries—including matzah bakeries—to install a very costly emission control system to cut their smoke pollutants by 75%.

 The very costly filters would raise the cost of matzah much higher, matzah bakeries warn.
 Likely leading to the closure of most New York City Matzah Bakeries and having them relocated to more business friendly territories.